w3f/polkadot-wiki/docs/learn/learn-implementations.md

 required to be deployed onto Polkadot.

 > Parity focuses on blockchain infrastructure for the decentralised web, where they initially offered an
 > Ethereum client (Parity Ethereum).
-Parity was hired by the Web3 Foundation to foster the development of the
+Parity was hired by Web3 Foundation to foster the development of the
 > first implementation of Polkadot.

 With this in mind, we can point to some other implementations of Polkadot.
 Having different implementations inherently promotes the decentralization of the technology and progresses it in a meaningful way.
-Other implementations of Polkadot that exist, many of whom have received a [grant](../general/grants.md) from the Web3 Foundation, are in programming languages like Go, C++, and JavaScript.
+Other implementations of Polkadot that exist, many of whom have received a [grant](../general/grants.md) from Web3 Foundation, are in programming languages like Go, C++, and JavaScript.

 As stated in the Soramitsu grant announcement: